-SPREP is not an emergency response agency, and is only functional during normal business hours.
+It should be noted that SPREP is NOT an emergency response facility, and is only functional during normal business hours.
 The main purpose of this reporting to SPREP is for the collection, analysis and dissemination of spill data.
 The Responsible Authorities in each country/territory should ensure that national marine spill emergency reporting and alerting systems are established and maintained independently.

-All forms can be found at www.sprep.org
+All forms can be located at www.sprep.org

-4.2 Initial Pollution Reports (POLREPS)
+4.3 Initial Pollution Reports (POLREPS)